FoxAhead/Civ2-UI-Additions/README.md

 21. Set focus to City window when opened from Advisor and back to Advisor when closed.
 Originally, the focus stayed on the Advisor window, so none of the City hotkeys worked, and pressing Esc closed the Advisor instead of the City window.

 22. Celebrating city in yellow color instead of white in Attitude Advisor (F4).
 So it's more noticeable now.
+And food surplus/shortage icon if city has it
 ![Screenshot](Screenshots/AttitudeAdvisorCelebratingYellow.png?raw=true "Screenshot")

 23. Indicating attitude in the city window.
 Texts below citizen sprites are colored as in Attitude Advisor.
 This helps to immediately see the effect of the used specialists.